coinvent/coinvent/architecture.md

 1. The components of the system may be developed in different languages.
 2. The system should be easy to maintain and extend.
+3. The system should support both interactive use, and repeatable scripted use.

-This suggests a loose coupling between components.
+Requirements (1) and (2) above suggest a loose coupling between components.
 The use of http-based APIs is an established way of achieving this.
 In particular, http-based APIs with a REST-like setup (i.e. the url follows a simple readable structure) and using JSON to encode data are now becoming the standard for modern software development.

 JSON will provide a wrapper for API-level information.
 JSON is not part of the file format for Blend Diagrams.
 Blend Diagrams are written in DOL + OWL or CASL, and sent within a JSON packet as JSON strings.

 An added benefit of this architecture is that it provides flexibility regarding the hardware infrastructure.
 The components of the Coinvent system may be run either on a single server, or across multiple servers.

+#### Scripting the system

+Requirement (3) relates to research users, who need to run repeatable concept development sessions.
+This requirement is met in this architecture by scripts which drive the API.
+Such scripts would most naturally be developed in javascript, perhaps using a test-runner.
+Indeed, the test scripts we develop as part of software QA will provide templates for scriptable use.

 #### Software Wrapped as a Server